Ideal for Summer Season

 IschiaDistance: 20 nm*

 Another popular stop in the Gulf of Naples is the fishing destination of Ischia, where you and your guests will spend the day discovering its wonders.

-Unlike other islands in the area, Ischia is very popular for its thermal springs.
-The hot springs are full of natural goodness and minerals and are a major pull to the island - we recommend that you pay a visit to Negombo Gardens and indulge in the many treatments they have on offer.
+Unlike other islands in the Mediterranean, Ischia is very popular for its thermal springs.
+The hot springs are full of natural goodness and minerals and are a pull to the island - we recommend that you pay a visit to Negombo Gardens and indulge in the many treatments they offer.

-After a refreshing treat in the hot springs, take a stroll across a stone bridge to the Aragonese Castle that rests on a nearby islet.
+After a refreshing treat in the hot springs, stroll across a stone bridge to the Aragonese Castle that rests on a nearby islet.
 While there, take the time to visit the pretty churches, some of which date back to medieval times.
 Back on the main island of Ischia, you may have timed your visit right to see the annual Ischia Film Festival.
-Held in honour of all the work made to promote the local area, this festival is very popular with locals and tourists alike and makes a great experience that you will never forget.
+Held in honor of all the work filmed to promote the local area, this festival is popular with locals and tourists alike and makes a great experience that you will never forget.

 One final point of interest involves you suiting up in your diving equipment.
 Below the waters of Cartaromana Beach are some Roman ruins for you to discover.
-Suitable for any level of diver, this is an interesting and intriguing sight to see and the perfect way to cool off after a day of exploring.
+Suitable for any level of diver, this is an intriguing sight to witness and the perfect way to cool off after a day of exploring.

 - Day 4